simonkrenger/k8s-isolation/README.md

 The `filedescriptors` container opens as many file descriptors as possible.
 The file `/etc/hosts` is used to create the file descriptors.
 Typically, file descriptors are shared system-wide and not namespaced.

+### consume-inodes

+The `consume-inodes` container creates many small files in its working directory, trying to consume all available inodes.
+When the underlying filesystem is shared between multiple containers, this can lead to the `kubelet` having "DiskPressure"

 ### entropy

 The `entropy` container consumes randomness by repeatedly querying `/dev/random`.
 This will deplete the entropy pool for the kernel.
 Typically, entropy is system-wide and is not namespaced.